 Literacy and the curriculum

-The Victorian Curriculum and the VEYLDF set out what students are expected to learn about literacy in primary and secondary schools.
+The Victorian Curriculum, the English as an Additional Language (EAL) Curriculum and the VEYLDF set out what students are expected to learn about literacy in primary and secondary schools.
 Both require teachers to have sophisticated knowledge about language and literacy content.
 Teachers also require an appreciation of effective teaching practices that allow them to incorporate informed content and pedagogical knowledge into their practice.
 The toolkit supports teachers by providing detailed evidence-based guidance on effective literacy instruction.
 The current version of the toolkit contains guidance on reading and viewing for primary and secondary schools (for students working up to Level 6).

 School leadership teams use the